-PUBLICATIONSWilliams TM and Carroll SB.
-"Genetic and molecular insights into the development and evolution of sexual dimorphism."
+Williams TM and Carroll SB.
+(2009) "Genetic and molecular insights into the development and evolution of sexual dimorphism."
 Nature Reviews Genetics.
-2009 Nov; 10: 797-804.
+Nov; 10: 797-804.

 Williams TM, Williams ME, Heaton JH, Gelehrter TD, and Innis JW.
-"Group 13 HOX Proteins Interact with the MH2 Domain of R-Smads and Modulate Smad Transcriptional Activation Functions Independent of HOX DNA Binding Capability."
-Nucleic Acids Res.
-2005 Aug 8; 33 (14): 4475-84.
+(2005) "Group 13 HOX Proteins Interact with the MH2 Domain of R-Smads and Modulate Smad Transcriptional Activation Functions Independent of HOX DNA Binding Capability."
+Nucleic Acids Research.
+Aug 8; 33 (14): 4475-84.

 Williams TM, Williams ME, Kuick R, Misek D, McDonagh K, Hanash S, & Innis JW.
-"Candidate Downstream Regulated Genes of HOX Group 13 Transcription Factors with and without Monomeric DNA Binding Capability."
-Dev Biol.
-2005 Mar 15; 279(2): 462-80.
+(2005) "Candidate Downstream Regulated Genes of HOX Group 13 Transcription Factors with and without Monomeric DNA Binding Capability."
+Developmental Biology.
+Mar 15; 279(2): 462-80.

 Williams TM, Williams ME, and Innis JW.
 (2005) "Range of HOX/TALE superclass associations and protein domain requirements for HOXA13:MEIS interaction."
 Developmental Biology.
 2005 Jan 15; 277 (2): 457-71.